The Lead/Opportunity Conversions Model

 As the company continues to get data from employees joining or leaving the team, the algorithm can be retrained to become more accurate over time.
 Human Resources departments can then use the data to craft a more strategic retention plan for low, middle and high-risk employees, helping improve work conditions before it’s too late.
 Having these analytics and a model to quickly identify team members at risk of leaving is critical to proactively engage and retain valued employees.

 The Ability to Predict is a Massive Competitive Advantage

 Building these models is just the first step.
 But it’s not enough to put these four models in production and call it a day.
 Once built, you need to know how to interpret the findings and disseminate the knowledge from these models throughout your organization.
-That’s no easy feat, especially given the world we live in today where silo walls stunt internal communication.
-Data science and analytic experts, for their part, need to not only realize the gap between bleeding-edge science and an organization’s ability to actually implement working models, but they must take an active role at closing those implementation gaps so that each initiative can truly be operationalized.
+That’s no easy feat, especially given the world we live in today in which silo walls stunt internal communication.
+Data science and analytic experts, for their part, need to not only realize the gap between bleeding-edge science and an organization’s ability to actually implement working models, but they must take an active role in closing implementation gaps so that each initiative can truly be operationalized.

 If organizations expect to get tangible value from machine learning, they need to focus not just on technology, but on a holistic set of frameworks rooted primarily in human-centered design, forward-thinking empathy, deeply rooted behavioral psychology and agile and lean process improvement.
 Without a doubt, machine learning is a powerful tool for building transformation, but in order to use this asset most effectively, you need to know where to start and have the viable frameworks with which to manage the insights available.